 gsutil is a Python application that lets you access Cloud Storage from the command line.
 You can use gsutil to do a wide range of bucket and object management tasks, including:

 - Editing object and bucket ACLs.

-To get information about your gsutil setup, use:
+To get information about your gsutil installation, use the gsutil version command:

 gsutil version -l

 During the installation process, you can opt-in to tracking usage statistics which helps improve the gsutil tool.
 If you susbequently decide that you want to disable these usage statistics, see Usage statistics.